CheraghiMilad/bypass-Neo23x0-auditd-config/readv-writev-systemcall/README.md

-## Bypassing the Neo23x0 (Florian Roth) auditd Configuration Using the readر and writev systemcalls.
+## Bypassing the Neo23x0 (Florian Roth) auditd Configuration Using the readv and writev systemcalls.

 I use the readv and writev systemcalls to read and write /etc/passwd without any evidens as (non-root)